jules32/2017-11-30-MBARI/README.md

 Come say hello:

-- Instructor: Julie Lowndes and Jamie Afflerbach
+- Instructors: Julie Lowndes, Jamie Afflerbach
-- Host: Steve Litvin, Elliott Hazen, Amanda Whitmire
+- Hosts: Steve Litvin, Elliott Hazen, Amanda Whitmire
-- Helpers: Robin Elhai, Heather Welsh, and Ben Best
+- Helpers: Robin Elhai, Heather Welsh, Ben Best

 In the workshop we'll use the sticky notes to indicate whether everything is OK (blue) or not (yellow).